 - Actors including Christoph Waltz, Maximilian Schell, Klaus Maria (sic) Brandauer and Arnold Schwarzenegger (though Schwarzenegger and Austria have pretty much disowned each other.
 He had a bad childhood there, and has said some unflattering things about the country.
 His hometown originally named a stadium after him, but changed it after both an execution in California and Schwarza's request for a rename)

 - The late Otto Habsburg-Lothringen, son of the last Austrian Emperor and a fairly prominent and influential European Union politician.
 He once punched fellow MEP Rev. Ian Paisley for calling The Pope The Antichrist (to the Pope's face, mind you).
 Had he succeeded his father Charles (the Only Sane Man of World War I), Otto (born 1912, died 2011) would be both the oldest and longest reigning monarch in the world.
 Reluctantly renounced his claim to the throne in 1961 so the Austrian Government would allow him to set foot on Austrian soil.
 Also was symbolic head of the Paneuropan Union (basically, it aims for a conservative or at least bipartisan, Habsburg-esque version of the EU) and among the leading figures of the nonpartisan Black-Yellow Alliance (which aims for the establishment of a Habsburg-led Mitteleuropan bloc).

 - Writers like Franz Grillparzer, Paul Celan, Karl Kraus, Rainer Maria Rilke, Joseph Roth and Hugo von Hofmannsthal.
 Franz Kafka may also count; he wrote in German, and Prague was part of the Austrian empire when he was born.

 - Maria von Trapp (née Kutschera), on whose life the play and film The Sound of Music are based, was from Austria.

 - One should note that The Sound of Music was rather unsuccessful in Austria.
+This is because the time period it depicts (immediately before and during the Nazi takeover) is one that Austrians have long preferred to neither hear nor speak about.
 As such one shouldn't be shocked when most Austrians one talks to never saw the movie, or never heard of it at all.

 - Important scientists include: